isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-geo-geographic.md

 <div style="background-color: white;">This map is from <i>Itinerarium Sacrae Scripturae (Itinerary of Holy Scripture)</i>, written by the 16th-century pastor and theologian, Heinrich Bunting.
 The map shows the continent of Asia as Pegasus, the winged horse in Greek mythology.
 The book, which features the Bible written in the form of a travel account, was first published in 1581.
 Another map in the book depicts the world in the shape of a three-leaf clover with the scared city of Jerusalem in the centre and with Asia, Europe and Africa as leaves.<br><i>National Library of Singapore Collection.</i></div>

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/geo-geographic/19th_century_chart.jpg)
 <div style="background-color: white;">This 19th- century chart with place names written in Bugis script is a rare example of an extant map of the region drawn by an unnamed Southeast Asian cartographer.
-Some early maps Of the region drawn by Europeans are believed to have been based on indigenous maps and sources.
+Some early maps of the region drawn by Europeans are believed to have been based on indigenous maps and sources.
 In turn, indigenous cartographic traditions were also influenced by European maps of the time.
 This nautical chart, believed to a pirate's map, shows heavy borrowings from Dutch maps. <i>Courtesy of Univeristy of Utrecht Library.</i></div>

 #### **LAND OF GOLD AND SPICES: EARLY MAPS OF SOUTHEAST ASIA AND SINGAPORE**